top of page

 Preamble to the Declaration of Independence (1776)

 Our U.S. Constitution (1787) and the Bill of Rights (1795) became the legal basis for our government and laws.
 At that time, women had few rights under the law.
-Women could not vote, could not own land, could not represent themselves in court, could not inherit.
-Those founding documents did not include women, enslaved people, or Native Americans in the rights and citizenship of the new country.
+Women could not vote, could not own land, could not represent themselves in court, could not inherit, and could not have custody of their children.

 During the 1800's women worked tirelessly to gain their basic rights.
 The battles for those rights took place in every state: to hold property, to control their property (including wages), to have custody of children, and most of all - to VOTE.